 • Nursery rhyme

-• Hints (covertly evaluates) various phenomena of human life.
+• Hints (hiddenly evaluates) various phenomena of human life.

 • Teaches you to guess what is planned.

-• Fun teaches to distinguish between reality and fantasy, to develop imagination.
+• It's a fun way to teach the difference between reality and fantasy and to develop imagination.

-• Briefly and accurately assess the characters and actions of people.
+• Briefly and accurately evaluate the characters and actions of people.

 • Make fun of bad character traits or show the hero's wit.

-Presentation on the topic: Collectors of Russian folk tales Completed by: student of 4th grade Egorova Milena Checked by: class teacher Popova OP Yakutsk, 2014
+Presentation on the topic: Collectors of Russian folk tales Completed by: 4th grade student Milena Egorova Checked by: class teacher O.P.
+Popova Yakutsk, 2014

-Aleksandr Nikolaevich Afanasiev A. N. Afanasyev (July 11, 1826 - September 23, 1871) - an outstanding Russian collector of folklore, researcher of the spiritual culture of the Slavic peoples, historian and literary critic.
-Born in the city of Boguchar, Voronezh province, where his father, a very intelligent man and highly appreciated education, served as a district solicitor.
-Educated at the Voronezh gymnasium and Moscow University, where he studied at the Faculty of Law, where he was imbued with an interest in the study of antiquity, and above all the ancient Russian way of life.
-Having become interested in folk life, the young scientist could not pass by oral creativity, including fairy tales.
+Alexander Nikolaevich Afanasyev A. N. Afanasyev (July 11, 1826 - September 23, 1871) - an outstanding Russian collector of folklore, researcher of the spiritual culture of the Slavic peoples, historian and literary critic.
+He was born in the city of Boguchar, Voronezh province, where his father, a very intelligent man who highly valued education, served as a district attorney.
+He received his education at the Voronezh gymnasium and Moscow University, where he studied at the Faculty of Law, where he became interested in studying antiquity, and above all, ancient Russian life.
+Having become interested in folk life, the young scientist could not ignore oral literature, including fairy tales.

-Afanasyev A.N. carried out a tremendous job of collecting and systematizing Russian fairy tales, which were combined into the collection "Russian folk tales" and during 1855-1863. published in eight editions.
-The scientist extracted the texts of fairy tales from the archive of the Russian Geographical Society and, together with these texts, published the recordings of the fairy tales of another outstanding figure of Russian culture - V. I. Dal.
+Afanasyev A.N. did a great job of collecting and systematizing Russian fairy tales, which were combined into the collection “Russian Folk Tales” and during 1855-1863. published in eight issues.
+The scientist extracted the texts of the fairy tales from the archives of the Russian Geographical Society and, together with these texts, published recordings of the fairy tales of another outstanding figure of Russian culture - V. I. Dal.
 In his collection, Afanasyev systematized the voluminous material of Russian fairy tales of the first half of the 19th century, providing them with extensive scientific commentary.
-The system adopted by Afanasyev is the first attempt at classifying fairy tales in general.
+The system adopted by Afanasyev is the first attempt to classify fairy tales in general.

 The collection includes more than 600 fairy tales from all over Russia.
-Until now, this is the largest collection of fairy tales.
-In total, this book has gone through more than twenty-five editions.
-Among other fairy tales included in the collection, a special place is taken by everyone's favorite "Kolobok", "Turnip", "Teremok", "Morozko", "Geese - Swans", "By the Pike's Command", etc., which became known thanks to the efforts of A.N.
+This is still the largest collection of fairy tales.
+In total, this book went through more than twenty-five editions.
+Among other fairy tales included in the collection, a special place is occupied by everyone’s favorite “Kolobok”, “Turnip”, “Teremok”, “Morozko”, “Geese - Swans”, “At the Command of the Pike”, etc., which became famous thanks to efforts of A.N.
 Afanasyev, and which can rightfully be called countless fabulous riches.

 IN AND.
-Dahl is a famous lexicographer.
-Born on November 10, 1801. in the Yekaterinoslav province in the city of Lugansk (hence Dahl's pseudonym: Kazak Lugansk).
-His father was a Dane, multilaterally educated, a linguist (he even knew ancient Greek), a theologian and a physician; mother is German, daughter of Freytag, who translated Gesner and Ifland into Russian.
-Dahl's father took Russian citizenship and was generally an ardent Russian patriot.
-Dahl was a multifaceted person.
+Dahl is a famous lexiographer.
+Born November 10, 1801 in the Yekaterinoslav province in the city of Lugansk (hence Dahl’s pseudonym: Cossack Lugansky).
+The father was a Dane, multilaterally educated, a linguist (he even knew ancient Greek), a theologian and a physician; mother is German, daughter of Freytag, who translated Gesner and Ifland into Russian.
+Dahl's father accepted Russian citizenship and was generally an ardent Russian patriot.
+Dahl was a multifaceted personality.
 He was an outstanding lexicographer, folklorist and ethnographer.
-He was versed in agriculture, trade, maritime and engineering, homeopathy, horse breeding, fishing, shipbuilding, houses and bridges.
-He sang beautifully and played many musical instruments, was a good surgeon, high-ranking official and academician, one of the founders and active members of the Russian Geographical Society.
+He was knowledgeable in agriculture, commerce, maritime and engineering, homeopathy, horse breeding, fishing, and the construction of ships, houses and bridges.
+He sang beautifully and played many musical instruments, was a good surgeon, a high-ranking official and academician, one of the founders and active members of the Russian Geographical Society.
 Dal Vladimir Ivanovich

 Vladimir Ivanovich Dal is the creator of the famous Explanatory Dictionary of the Living Great Russian Language and the author of wonderful fairy tales for children.
 He was also a connoisseur and collector of Russian folk art.
-It was he who collected and wrote down the well-known proverbs "You can't take a fish out of a pond without difficulty", "If you are afraid of a wolf, don't go to the forest."
-They glorified him as a writer “Russian fairy tales from folk oral tradition into civil literacy, adapted to everyday life and adorned with walking sayings by the Cossack Vladimir Lugansky.
-First Five ”, published in 1832.
+It was he who collected and wrote down the well-known proverbs “You can’t take a fish out of a pond without difficulty”, “If you’re afraid of a wolf, don’t go into the forest.”
+He was glorified as a writer “Russian fairy tales from oral folk traditions translated into civil literacy, adapted to everyday life and embellished with walking sayings by the Cossack Vladimir Lugansky.
+The first heel”, published in 1832.

 Konstantin Dmitrievich Ushinsky (1824-1870) is the founder of Russian pedagogy, in particular preschool pedagogy.
-He based his pedagogical system on the idea of the nationality of upbringing, believing that from an early age children should learn elements of folk culture, master their native language, and get acquainted with the works of oral folk art.
+He based his pedagogical system on the idea of national education, believing that children from a very early age should assimilate elements of folk culture, master their native language, and become familiar with works of oral folk art.
 According to K.D.
-Ushinsky, fairy tales are "the first and brilliant attempts of Russian folk pedagogy," and no one can compete with the "pedagogical genius of the people."
-Therefore, he believed that children will learn more by reading interesting, but at the same time instructive tales and stories.
+Ushinsky, fairy tales are “the first and brilliant attempts of Russian folk pedagogy,” and no one can compete with the “pedagogical genius of the people.”
+Therefore, he believed that children would learn more by reading interesting, but at the same time instructive fairy tales and stories.

 Alexey Nikolaevich Tolstoy was born on January 10 (December 29), 1883 in the city of Nikolaevsk, Samara province.
-An amazing and talented writer who wrote many works in different directions, but we know him as a writer who presented wonderful fairy tales for children.
-Creating his fabulous masterpieces, Tolstoy could not ignore Russian folk tales.
+An amazing and talented writer who wrote many works of different directions, but we know him as a writer who gave wonderful fairy tales for children.
+While creating his fabulous masterpieces, Tolstoy could not ignore Russian folk tales.
 Amazing folklore told the author how best to convey to the listener the idea and deep meaning of each children's fairy tale.
-Tolstoy, on his own behalf, processed and rewrote some fairy tales and fairy tales about animals.
+Tolstoy, in his own name, processed and rewrote some magical folk tales and tales about animals.

-When writing the work, materials from the following Internet resources were used: http://narodstory.net www.hobbitaniya.ru http://ru.wikipedia.org images.yandex.ru
+When writing this work, materials from the following Internet resources were used: http://narodstory.net www.hobbitaniya.ru http://ru.wikipedia.org images.yandex.ru

 Editor's Choice